Skip to Content

 Making the Sandwich

-• Place both sandwiches on the grill pan.
+8. Place both sandwiches on the grill pan mayo side down.
+Spread remaining mayo on the other sides while grilling.
 And grill 3-4 minutes.
 For the last minute place heavy cast iron skillet on top of sandwich.
 Remove the skillet and flip the sandwiches.
 Grill for another 3-4 minutes repeating cast iron skillet step for last minute of grilling.

 Caramelized Onions Instructions

-• Start with sliced onions and olive oil in a sauté pan on medium-high heat.
+1. Start with sliced onions and olive oil in a saute pan on medium-high heat.
 You want a big pan so the onions have room to do their thing.
 And make sure you have plenty of sliced onions.
 They're going to shrink down significantly when caramelized.

 Notes